CHARACTERS

 Adele enters.
 She looks about cautiously and disappears out the door leading to the corral.
 Martirio

 enters by another door and stands in anguished watchfulness near the center of the stage.
+She also

 is in petticoats.
 She covers herself with a small black scarf.
 Maria Josefa crosses before her.